SchulzLab/RAPID/README.md

 - a comparative module (rapid_compare) that can take as input several datasets processed with rapid_main.
 It normalizes read counts and produces a battery of comparative visualizations of the different datasets provided.

+##Installation
+In addition to download the RAPID source you need to have installed the following programs:
+*Bedtools2
+*Bowtie2
+*Samtools (only if you want BAM files)

 ##rapid_main

 ###Usage